-Why Swearing (Even a Little) Is Still a Sin
+Why Swearing and Cursing (Even a Little) Is Still a Sin

 You've probably seen the T-shirt or the meme that says, "I Love Jesus And I Cuss A Little!
 "It's meant to be cute or funny-- but is it really funny when you hold it up to the measuring stick of God's Word?

-Cussing has become "cute" and something to laugh at.
+Cussing and cursing has become "cute" and something to laugh at.
 "Loosen up!" and "Don't be so legalistic!" are often the responses given if one is confronted about their speech.

 The Apostle Paul makes it clear what kind of speech Christians should use.
 The Scripture below allows us to address the issues of cursing and swearing:

 - "Let no corrupting talk come out of your mouths, but only such as is good for building up, as fits the occasion, that it may give grace (or benefit) to those who hear."
 Ephesians 4:29